django-oscar/django-oscar-accounts/README.md

 A 'managed account' is an allocation of money that can be debited and credited.
 This package provides managed account functionality for use with the e-commerce framework [Oscar](https://github.com/tangentlabs/django-oscar).
-It can also be used standalong without the Oscar dependency.
+It can also be used standalone without Oscar.

-Accounts can be used to implement as variety of interesting components, including:
+Accounts can be used to implement a variety of interesting components, including:

-* Giftcard schemes
+* Giftcards
 * Web accounts
 * Loyalty schemes